Shop Like A Canadian!

 - Verjus – Featherstone 12 Brix (Ontario) and Venturi-Schulze Estate-grown verjus (Cobble Hill, B.C.)

-- Mustard – dry mustard powder “flour” and prepared Kozlik’s, Caplansky’s, Gravelbourg and don’t forget, you can make your own.
+- Mustard – dry mustard powder “flour” and prepared products like Kozlik’s, Caplansky’s, Gravelbourg and don’t forget, you can make your own.

 - Maple syrup, maple butter and maple sugar